-In 2017, the first of the next generation Muni Light Rail Vehicle rolled into revenue service.
+In 2017, the first of the next generation Muni light rail vehicle rolled into revenue service.
 This next generation of trains incorporates significant input from Muni passengers, drivers, and maintenance and operations workers, bringing more comfortable, safer, and reliable service.
-With the help of Prop K local
+With the help of Prop K local half-cent sales tax funds, the SFMTA will replace all 151 existing light rail vehicles that have reached the end of their useful life, and plans to expand the fleet with an additional 64 vehicles.
+As of December 2017, eight of the new vehicles had been delivered, one was in service, and seven were undergoing testing.
+There will be a total of 24 new trains in service by the end of 2018 to support the Central Subway when it comes on line.

-The Transportation Authority has allocated \$131 million and committed an additional \$28 million toward SFTMA's \$1.2 billion contract with Siemens USA for purchase of new light rail vehicles.
+The Transportation Authority has allocated \$131 million and committed an additional \$28 million toward the SFTMA's \$1.2 billion contract with Siemens USA for purchase of new light rail vehicles.
 Thanks in part to the State Transit and Intercity Rail Capital Program, the SFMTA has secured funding for all 151 replacement trains and 42 of the additional 64 trains to expand its fleet.
 We are supporting the SFMTA's application to the state, due in early 2018, for \$113 million to help fund the remaining 22 light rail vehicles.